Speeches

 Bligh A (2008).
 New Federalism: The role of the States in governing the nation.

 Inaugural ANZSOG Public Lecture in Queensland (Brisbane, 4 July).
-Link to Word (68 KB)

 In the first of a series of public lectures commissioned by the Australia and New Zealand School of Government, Queensland Premier, the Honourable Anna Bligh MP, explores what the era of ‘new federalism’, the National Reform Agenda, and a greater role for COAG means for the states, particularly Queensland.